mckean1/Legacies/IMPLEMENTED_SYSTEMS_LIST.md

 Current status notes:
 - `Region` supports base ecological support, seasonal volatility, environmental pressure, monthly support, and support bands
+- this is the early regional pressure foundation, not full region pressure ownership as described in `PRESSURES.md`
 - `EnvironmentSystem` and `EcologySystem` update regional support deterministically each month
 - adjacency/connectivity is not implemented yet